superkabuki/threefive_is_SCTE35/node.md

  |
  |  Use like this:
  |
- |      from threefive3.xml import Node
+ |      from threefive.xml import Node
  |
  |      ts = Node('TimeSignal')
  |      st = Node('SpliceTime',attrs={'pts_time':3442857000})